tessajeanserdar/UberRideStats/README.md

 npm install
 ```

 You will need to get both Uber API and Pusher keys.
-Once you have those you can create your own config.js file in your root directory which required by uberDataController.js.
-Here is on way you could set up your config.js.
+Once you have those you can create your own config.js file in your root directory which is required by uberDataController.js.
+Here is one way you could set up your config.js.

 ```
 const config = {};